What Is Indoor Wellness Pool Design?

 - Muscle recovery

-Warm water enhances circulation and decreases the stiffness and hydrotherapy jets can stimulate the specific muscles.
-These advantages are especially important to aging population or athletes.
+Warm water improves circulation and reduces stiffness and hydrotherapy jets have the ability to stimulate certain muscles.
+These are mostly of value to the aging population or sportsmen.

 Water is a calming factor with respect to the nervous system.
-The soft resistance, warmth and floatation trigger the parasympathetic nervous system, assisting in reducing cortisol levels.
-Combined with the controlled lighting and sound dampening materials, the interior wellness pool design can be used as a potent tool to:
+The floatation, the soft resistance and the warmness activate the parasympathetic nervous system which helps in decreasing the level of cortisol.
+Together with the regulated lighting and sound-cancellative materials the interior wellness pool design can be employed as a powerful tool to:

 - Anxiety reduction